imandra-ai/imandrax-api/src/py-gen/README.md

 - `api_version`: Compatibility version
 - `storage`: Additional metadata

-See `examples/art/movement.json` for a concrete example.
+See `examples/art/movement` for a concrete example.

-### Type Registry (typereg)
-The type registry system enables runtime type introspection and serialization:
-- Provides type descriptors for IML types
-- Enables generic decoding of Twine-encoded data
-- Maps OCaml types to their runtime representations

-Documentation available in `../../local/docs/typereg_docs/`

-## Project Structure